viniciusaportela/gdev/README.md

 ## Dependencies that are going to be downloaded and installed semi-automatically

-Again, at the first, you don't need to download the dependencies bellow, the program will search and download it for you!
+At the first, you don't need to download the dependencies bellow, the program will search and download it for you!
 You just need to make the installation process manually

 - Node